jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 ## 6. Other useful programs

-lukeghg package contains useful scripts for checks for the inventory and to generate some ubiquitous tables to appear in NIR.
+The *lukeghg* package contains useful scripts to validate the inventory and to generate some ubiquitous tables to appear annually in the NIR report.
 Standard python -h (help) argument prints short explanation for each command line argument.

 ### ghg-todo.py
 Compare two inventories and list missing time series and UIDs not